Luis-Varona/umnb-tax-rates-police-spending/data_report/data_report.md

 instrumentation than ours, the coefficient on tax base when predicting tax rate was positive [@CT08, pp. 448--49].
 This concurs with findings we shall present in the **Results** section&#x2014;seemingly a weird counteintuitive quirk of the NB economic system in particular.
+(Indeed, the methodology used in
+@CT08 is quite similar to our own, with several refinements, and may inspire improvements on our statistical models as this project continues to develop.)

 We find also from @SSG12 [p.
 29] that when tax rates change, individuals and businesses often relocate when possible, in turn affecting the tax base.
 This